Friday, October 26, 2012

 The Big Bang (Mickey Spillane & Max Allan Collins, written in mid 60s, finished and published 2010)

-Ok, I know I’ve bitched about Spillane but still I couldn’t resist buying The Big Bang.
-At the local bookstore they were selling it for next to nothing and I decided to try it out since this is Mike Hammer novel and not some sissy old aged Jack Stang crap.
+Ok, I know I’ve bitched about Spillane, but still, I couldn’t resist buying The Big Bang.
+At the local bookstore, they were selling it for next to nothing, and I decided to try it out since this is a Mike Hammer novel and not some sissy old-aged Jack Stang crap.

-So just in case that by some miracle we have forgotten about Mike Hammer we are immediately back on track.
+So, in case we have forgotten about Mike Hammer by some miracle, we are immediately back on track.
 Pace of course steadies a bit (could it possibly go faster and more violent after such an opening!?) and leaves space for the story to develop.
-In this one we are dealing with drugs.
-There’s some big fuck-up happening in New York and streets are bone dry.
-Junkies are climbing walls and for the last six months stuff has been provided in small lots.
-Mafia (Evello family, also Syndicate) is puzzled and pissed off about their shipments getting intercepted by police and there’s some new gang lead by the guy named Snowbird trying to take over their turf.
-And in the meantime they are all just waiting for the Big Bang - super shipment from Europe.
+In this one, we are dealing with drugs.
+There’s some big fuck-up happening in New York, and the streets are bone dry.
+Junkies are climbing walls, and for the last six months, supplies have been provided in small quantities.
+Mafia (Evello family, also Syndicate) is puzzled and pissed off about their shipments getting intercepted by police, and there’s a new gang led by the guy named Snowbird trying to take over their turf.
+And in the meantime, they are all just waiting for the Big Bang - super shipment coming from Europe.

 • Human garbage – these fucking drug-heads are all the same, scumbags, all of ‘em, and the gutter’s too good for them.